RocketChat/docs-old/3. Installing and Updating/Ubuntu.md

 ```
 You **MUST** set the `ROOT_URL` environment variable to the Internet accessible URL to your server.

-This will start the server running.
+This will start the Rocket.Chat server running.

 If you would like to start Rocket.Chat on an alternative port, use the environment variable PORT.